-We show in this paper that, in the case of the bidisk $\D^2$, there is nevertheless a rich differential structure for a Schur class function $\ph$ at points $\tau$ satisfying the analog of condition (\ref{A}).
-Any such $\ph$, though not necessarily having an angular gradient at $\tau$, does have a directional derivative at $\tau$ in any direction pointing into the bidisk.
-These directional derivatives can be described by a function of one complex variable belonging to the Pick class (Theorem \ref{pickfn}).
+Any $\ph$ satisfying (\ref{zm}), though not necessarily having an angular gradient at $\tau$, does have a directional derivative at $\tau$ in any direction pointing into the bidisk.
+These directional derivatives need not vary linearly with the direction, as an angular gradient would, but they do vary {\em holomorphically} with the direction, and can be described by a function of one complex variable belonging to the Pick class (Theorem \ref{pickfn}).
 Furthermore, $\ph$ {\em can} have an angular gradient at $\tau$ even when not regular at that point.
 When $\ph$ does have an angular gradient at $\tau$ we say that $\tau$ is a {\em $C$-point} of $\ph$.
 The main result of the paper is that an analog of Carath\'eodory's result (C$\Rightarrow$D in Theorem \ref{thma1}) holds at $C$-points of functions in the Schur class of the bidisk.
 That is, if $\tau\in\tb$ is a $C$-point of $\ph$ then the gradient of $\ph$ at $\la$ tends to the angular gradient of $\ph$ at $\tau$ as $\la$ tends nontangentially to $\tau$ (Theorem \ref{5.3p}).
 A converse also holds.

 To obtain these results we use Hilbert space models of functions on $\D^2$.
 In this context a {\em model} of a function $\ph$ is an analytic map $u$ from $\D^2$ to a Hilbert space $\M$ such that a certain identity holds (see Definition \ref{1.4}).
-Passage from a scalar-valued to a vector-valued function is not at first sight a gain in simplicity, but D. Sarason has shown in a beautiful monograph \cite{sar93} that the analogous process in one variable leads both to some simple proofs of classical results, including the Julia-Carath\'eodory Theorem, and to new insights.
-Here we develop the model theory of functions at points for which the analog of condition (\ref{A}) holds; we call such points {\em $B$-points}.
+Passage from a scalar-valued to a vector-valued function is not at first sight a gain in simplicity, but D. Sarason has shown in a beautiful monograph \cite{sar94} that the analogous process in one variable leads both to some simple proofs of classical results, including the Julia-Carath\'eodory Theorem, and to new insights.
+Here we develop the model theory of functions at points for which condition (\ref{zm}) holds; we call such points {\em $B$-points}.
 On the way to proving the results described above we obtain new proofs of results of Jafari and Abate as they relate to the bidisk.